Local Grant Funding

 The Jewish Federation of Arkansas is pleased to offer support for Arkansas projects and services that accord with our Mission Statement.

-The local grant application process for 2018-19 is now open.
-Application and evaluation forms are below.
-The application deadline is Monday, May 14th, 2018; applicants will be notified of decisions no later than June 30th, 2018.
+The local grant application process for 2019-20 is closed.
+The 2020-21 Grant Application cycle will open next spring.
 If you are interested in submitting a grant request, we encourage you to contact us at any point to discuss your project and the application process.
 We are happy to work with you on planning and submitting your request.

 ARKANSAS GRANT APPLICATION GUIDELINES